igorrazumny/gemini-healthcare-ml-demo/README.md

 ## 📌 Notes
 - The notebook uses `gemini-1.5-flash`, which has more generous free-tier limits than `gemini-1.5-pro`
-- You can swap the prompt or model as needed
-- Ideal for GitHub portfolios, ML demos, or internal training

 ## 🧠 Prompt Example